China's state-owned sector told to cut ties with U.S. consulting firms

 China’s action, which targets companies like McKinsey & Company and The Boston Consulting Group (BCG), stems from fears the firms are providing trade secrets to the U.S. government, the FT reported, citing unnamed sources close to senior Chinese leaders.

+“We haven’t received any notification of this kind,” said Margaret Kashmir, a spokeswoman for Strategy& - formerly Booz & Company - in an email, adding that serving clients in China and globally continues to be the company’s main priority.

+“We are unaware of any government mandates,” added Bain & Company spokeswoman Cheryl Krauss.

-Spokeswomen for McKinsey and Bain & Company did not return calls seeking comment.
-Spokeswomen for BCG and Strategy& (formerly Booz & Company) were not immediately able to comment.
+A McKinsey spokeswoman did not return a call seeking comment.
+A spokeswoman for BCG was not immediately able to comment.

-China warned this week it would retaliate if Washington pressed ahead with allegations the Chinese officers hacked into U.S. nuclear, metal and solar companies, including Alcoa Inc , Allegheny Technologies Inc, United States Steel Corp, Toshiba Corp unit Westinghouse Electric Co., the U.S. subsidiaries of SolarWorld AG and a steelworkers’ union.
+China warned this week it would retaliate if Washington pressed ahead with allegations that the Chinese officers hacked into U.S. nuclear, metal and solar companies, including Alcoa Inc, Allegheny Technologies Inc, United States Steel Corp, Toshiba Corp unit Westinghouse Electric Co, the U.S. subsidiaries of SolarWorld AG and a steelworkers’ union.

 Officials in Washington have argued for years that cyber espionage is a top national security concern.